No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 Yesterday, Obama became the black president.

-And that's right, Obama became, according to Don Lemon, the black president.
+Obama became, according to Don Lemon, the black president.

-Carol Costello asked, do you think the president will continue to be vocal to be blunt since his term is ending?
+Carol Costello asked, do you think the president will continue to be vocal, to be blunt, since his term is ending?

-And Lemon said, Yep, yep, today Obama became the black president.
+Today, Obama became the black president.

 See, he wasn't the black president until.